So I was having a little chat with my colleague, and he told me, “Java is free and open source.”

 There are multiple reasons why paying for a Java license would benefit you.
 It took me time to gather Java’s paid features, but they are worth paying for.

 First of all, as Java SE is composed of multiple features and capabilities licensed under the Oracle Binary Code License Agreement, most of its components are free of cost.
-However, Oracle has put a paid license on Java SE when someone uses it for commercial purposes.
+However, Oracle has put a paid license on Java SE if you want support for your personal and commercial applications.

 One of the best commercial Java SE features is the inclusion of MSI Enterprise JRE Installer.
 This Java feature helps users to distribute Java Runtime to PCs and laptops.

 A valid Java license is required to operate MSI Enterprise JRE when used for commercial or internal business purposes.
-If one uses these commercial features only to test, design, and develop, they might not need a license.
+If you use these commercial features only to test, design, and develop, you might not need a license.

 If I talk about more subscription benefits, you get seamless cloud deployment support for your desktop and server.
 The licensed Java SE version’s performance is more stable and secure due to the constant updates from Oracle.